Sticky Post -

 For the casual DJ or even small time professional.

 If you just like mixing the beats for small parties among friends and family, there is little point in looking for one of the larger paid applications.
 That being said, a small investment of around £13.99 will get you Algoriddim’s Djay program for use with Apple’s Mac, iPhone, and iPad devices.
 It comes with a lot of popular features and like most programs, allows you to directly pull from your iTunes account for mixing tracks.

 For both PC and Mac based users, which includes both iPhone and Android devices, DjiT’s Edjing -DJ Music Mixer Studio is the best choice.
 It is one of the top ranked mobile apps in the Google Play store and can also be used in conjunction with other computing devices.
 For performance and versatility, it is hands down one of the most popular mobile DJ applications available.
 It has a lot of the features that larger scale programs may have in a more streamlined display.
 Its controls are also designed for the beginner and advanced alike.
 The only other free application out there that could match it for performance and features would be MIXX.
 Although MIXX as of yet, is not available in a mobile form.

 The top paid program for the large scale professional DJ.

 The market for paid applications that act as singular or paired programs can be quite large and tedious to navigate.
 If you use Apple products then hands down Traktor Pro DJ applications are the way to go.
 They have become a standard in the DJ business across the world.
 They have programs that can be run from and synced with tablets, phones, and home computing systems that are perfect for the DJ who operates on a large professional scale.
 Updated support that comes with the software also guarantees the beats keep flowing as technology advances.
-In order to find more of the best dj software it is a good idea to look at dedicated sites with reviews from real DJs.

 What makes Traktor Pro Dj the best?